1. Duty in Irrigation

 The duty of irrigation water will be less for permeable soil and vice versa.

 So the duty of clayey soil is more than the duty of sandy soil.

 5. Method of ploughing

-Proper ploughing of land reduces the number of watering & increases duty.
+Proper ploughing of the land reduces the number of watering & increases duty.
 But for faulty cultivation & improper ploughing, duty is decreased.